 You probably don’t care much about bees, and you might even find them a nuisance.
 But did you know that 1 out of every 3 bites of food eaten depend on pollinators like bees for production?
 If it weren’t for bees, our entire global agricultural system would collapse.
 That is why a problem known as Bee Colony Collapse syndrome in which bees are mysteriously leaving their hives is so concerning.
 Beekeepers have been reporting annual losses of 30% of more, and numbers are even higher in the winter.
 You can read about the problem here.

 Americans living in the Gulf Coast are most at risk of hurricanes but, as Hurricane Sandy showed us, they aren’t the only ones at risk.
 Please do not rely on FEMA to rescue you if a hurricane strikes.
 Take steps to be prepared for a hurricane, such as stockpiling food, water, and medicines, and practicing emergency evacuation drills with your family.
-Read this post about steps to take after a disaster.
+Read this post about the first 5 steps to take after any disaster.

 6. Yellowstone Volcano